 Which supplement is best for glowing skin?

 The best supplement for glowing skin is not a vitamin; it's collagen.
 Medically, collagen is used for wound healing.
 As a supplement, it helps give us glowing skin, keep our bones and connective tissues strong, and prevent pain in our joints and tendons.
 Collagen is the most abundant protein in the human body.
 It is formed through chains of amino acids and vitamin C (a water-soluble vitamin).
 These amino acids act as building blocks for the body.
 It is found in our connective tissues, skin, bones, tendons, and joints.
 It's what gives our skin elasticity, and has a large role in the formation and strengthening of bones.
 There are several ways to incorporate collagen into your diet.
 One of the ways is through food.
 Many foods either contain collagen or help to promote collagen production in the body.
 Foods such as bone broth, seafood, meat, green leafy vegetables, and foods rich in vitamin C, vitamin A, and vitamin E all either contain collagen or are essential components of the formation of collagen in the body.
 You can also try taking collagen supplements.
 There are many supplements available that come in different forms and from different animal sources.
 The animal sources are bovine collagen (this is derived from cows.
 It is made from their bones and hides), marine collagen (this comes from fish.
 Scales and skin make up this supplement.
 It is typically the most sustainable and cleanest form of collagen), porcine collagen (this comes from pigs.
 It is made from the bones and skin, similar to cows.
 It is the least common type of collagen), and chicken collagen (this is derived from chickens.
 It is the same as bovine and porcine collagen, as it comes from bones and skin.
 It is not as popular as bovine and marine collagen).
 Supplements come in various forms, such as hydrolyzed collagen, collagen peptides, collagen pills, collagen powder, and liquid collagen.
-Alternatively, our Kalumi BEAUTYfood bars contain 12 grams of hydrolyzed marine collagen and 15 grams of protein.
-They are made with beauty-boosting ingredients such as sweet potato, cocoa, and yacon syrup.
+Alternatively, our Kalumi BEAUTYfood bars are made with beauty-boosting ingredients such as 8 grams of marine collagen, sweet potato and cocoa butter.
 Skincare products and your diet are other important components of having glowing skin.
 Some products you might consider using are: Sunscreen (to protect against sun exposure, sunburn, skin cancer, and free radical damage caused by UV rays and pollution), retinol (to renew the skin and give you new, healthy skin cells), prescription strength retinoids (which can be stronger than over-the-counter retinol) for skin renewal, moisturizer to hydrate and give the skin moisture, and face wash to clean the face and control sebum production.
 Eating a clean, anti-inflammatory diet is key.
 Food sources directly relate to having clear skin, glowing skin, and healthy skin.
 Besides that, eating clean boosts your immune system.
 Even if you go to the dermatologist and utilize a topical application of various products, it won't matter if you don't consume skin-boosting foods.
 Leafy greens packed with antioxidants are great for your skin.
 Whole grains can be great as well.
 Nuts like walnuts and almonds, as well as olive oil, contain protein and essential fatty acids, which are important for the skin.
 Also, eating foods that are rich in the vitamins we discussed previously can help your skin immensely.
 Things like flaxseeds and chia seeds are packed with protein and omega 3 fats as well.
 Overall, focus on eating real food and minimizing your consumption of processed foods and sugar.